JoseRoca/AfxNova/docs/File Management /File Procedures.md

 Retrieves the location from a URL.

 ```
-FUNCTION AfxUrlGetLocation (BYREF wszUrl AS CONST WSTRING) AS CWSTR
+FUNCTION AfxUrlGetLocation (BYREF wszUrl AS CONST WSTRING) AS DWSTRING
 ```

 | Parameter  | Description |